~ Carny Lingo ~

 String Show — A ten-in-one, possibly called a "string show" because several acts are "strung together."
 Others use the term to mean a show in which the audience moves through the tent (and out) along a walkway marked by rope barriers.

 Strong — Describes a successful operation ("I have a strong flat joint" or "He is a strong agent") or an aggressive quality ("Did you have to play the mark that strong?") or running a game "strong" with the gaff in use.
-When a girl show works strong all the clothes come off, all restrictions are gone, and the girls do the most amazing things with parts of their bodies you didn’t know a woman could use for that purpose!
+When a girl show works strong all the clothes come off and the girls do the most amazing things with parts of their bodies you didn’t know a woman could use for that purpose.
 Also 'work hot', 'work tough.'

 Strong-arm — To put a lot of pressure on marks to play at all or to remain to play for bigger prizes.
 Also, an agent skilled at earning more by such tactics.